-The Association for Symbolic Logic will begin publishing abstracts of Ph.D. theses in logic beginning in 2018.
-These abstracts will appear in the Bulletin of Symbolic Logic.
-Christian Rosendal is the editor for this new section of the BSL.
+The Association for Symbolic Logic began publishing abstracts of Ph.D. theses in logic in 2018.
+These abstracts appear in the Bulletin of Symbolic Logic.
+Christian Rosendal is the editor for this section of the BSL.

 For now, thesis abstracts will be accepted for students who received the Ph.D. in the past five years.
 Hence, abstracts submitted in 2018 are limited to students who received the Ph.D. in 2012 or later.
 (Abstracts submitted in 2019 will very likely be more restricted.)
 The abstracts are to be submitted by the thesis advisor; for a student with two advisors, either one may submit the abstract.
 It is hoped that the BSL will publish abstracts for all recent Ph.D. theses in logic.
 The heading for a thesis abstract should give the following information:

 - Author of thesis

 - University or other institution granting degree